dnmfarrell/perltricks-static/content/article/5-things-i-learned-from-learning-perl-7th-edition.md

     "categories": "community"
   }

-The 7th edition of Learning Perl is due to be released later this month.
-I was one of the technical reviewers of the book - I hadn't read it since the 3rd edition where it was a course text at my University (and Perl was described as a "text parsing language"!).
+The 7th edition of [Learning Perl](https://www.learning-perl.com/) is due to be released later this month.
+I was one of the technical reviewers of the book - I hadn't read it since the 3rd edition where it was a course text at my University (and Perl was described as a "text processing language"!).
 Reviewing the book, I was struck by how much detail it contained.
 If you're looking for a thorough introduction to Perl, it's a great place to start.
 I picked up (or re-learned) a few tricks along the way, that I thought were worth sharing.

 ### 1. Stacked file test operators